The Euclidean numbers

 This appoach to Nonstandard Analysis being based on the notion of limit, it is natural to formulate the Leibniz principle in the following apparently stronger form: \begin{prop} $~$ Let $~\rho(x_{1},...,x_{n})~$ be a bounded quantifier formula and let\\ $\varphi_{1},$ \ldots, $\varphi_{n}$ be $\Og$-sequences in $\B(\Og,V_{N}(\mathbb{R})), with\ N\in\mathbb{N}$; then

 \end{prop} \begin{proof} The proof is a simple adaptation of the usual proof (see \pes\ \cite{keisler76}).

 $~$ \end{proof}

 Clearly the Leibniz principle as formulated in Def.~\ref{def:rosa} follows by taking constant sequences in the above proposition.
-Let us deduce two important corollaries: \begin{cor} The Euclidean number field $\EE$ is a real closed field.\end{cor} \begin{proof} Since $\mathbb{R}$ is real closed, then also $\mathbb{\mathbb{E}}=\mathbb{R}^{*}$ is real closed.
+Hence \begin{cor} The Euclidean number field $\EE$ is a real closed field.\end{cor} \begin{proof} Since $\mathbb{R}$ is real closed, then also $\mathbb{\mathbb{E}}=\mathbb{R}^{*}$ is real closed.

 \end{proof}